$\epsilon$-Strong Simulation for Multidimensional Stochastic Differential Equations via Rough Path Analysis: Tolerance-Enforced Simulation for Bounds on -H o lder Norms of L e vy Areas

-There is some resemblance between the problem of sampling $N_{1}$ in Section \ref{SubS_TES_1}, which involves a sequence of i.i.d. random variables ($ W_{k}^{n}$'s), and sampling of $N_{2}$ introduced in Section \ref{SubS_LA}.
-However, simulation of $N_{2}$, which is basically our main goal here, is a lot more complicated because there is fair amount of dependence on the structure of the $L_{i,j}^{n}\left( k\right) $'s as one varies $n$.
+The simulation of $N_{2}$, is a lot more complicated, comparing to $N_1$, because there is fair amount of dependence on the structure of the $L_{i,j}^{n}\left( k\right) $'s as one varies $n$.
 Let us provide a general idea of our simulation procedure in order to set the stage for the definitions and estimates that must be studied first.